Almarch/pygotchi/README.md

 A firewall is needed to ensure you open the relevant port and this port only.
 Uncomplicated firewall (ufw) is a fair option.

-If you are connected to a VPS with SSH, open port 22 before enabling ufw or you would be locked out.
+**Warning**: If you are connected to a VPS with SSH, open port 22 before enabling ufw or you would be locked out.

 **Warning**: ufw applies to the whole system.
 If you already have a firewall, configure your existing firewall instead.